luke255/forza-hud/README.md

 - A copy of Forza Horizon (4 or 5) set to send telemetry data.
     - **Note for Forza Horizon 4:** The Xbox version has a known bug that prevents telemetry from working.
 The PC version is currently untested.
 Forza Horizon 5 is fully supported.

-### Known Limitations
+### Known Limitations/Issues
 - **Home Assistant Sensors:** While many telemetry points are received, only the "Active/Running" sensor is currently published to Home Assistant to avoid overwhelming systems.
 - **Aspect ratio:** The dashboard was created for fullscreen 16:9.
 - **Fonts:** Forza uses the Amsi Pro / Amsi Pro Condensed fonts, which I can't include.
 It will fall back to the Google font "Barlow" if you don't have them installed.
+I am taking suggestions for closer free alternatives.
+- **Roll level:** The roll level indicator does not roate around the correct point.
+Though it's lined up when flat, it will drift the more you roll.

 ### Installation